-As we progress through the start of the 2021/22 tax year, which began on 6 April 2021, the strategy of paying yourself a low salary from your limited company topped up with dividends remains as important as ever when seeking to minimise the tax take on your income.
-In fact, this strategy remains the lowest tax option.
+We are now firmly in the 2022/23 tax year, beginning 6 April 2022.
+The low tax strategy of paying yourself a low salary from your limited company topped up with dividends remains as important as ever when seeking to minimise the tax take on your income.
+This strategy continues to present the lowest tax option.
 So the strategy to pay yourself remains the same but this blog article will explain how much you can pay yourself without incurring any income tax and national insurance charges.

 How much should I pay myself?